platformio/platformio-docs/boards/espressif8266/inventone.rst

 Debugging
 ---------
-:ref:`piodebug` currently does not support Generic ESP8285 Module board.
+:ref:`piodebug` currently does not support Invent One board.

 Frameworks
 ----------